0vos/MLanal/README.md

               --depth-device auto
 done
 ```
-### SHARP路径
+### SHARP Pipeline
-- cd ml-sharp-main进入sharp文件夹
+- `cd ml-sharp-main` to enter the SHARP folder.
-- 配置环境并推理生成
+- Configure the environment and run inference to generate.
-## 其他
+## Other
-iOS代码因为使用了Unity as a Library，涉及内容比较复杂，在此不展示了
+The iOS code uses Unity as a Library and involves complex content, so it is not shown here.